vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Note:** Since payments _can_ be processed any time (07:00UTC - 23:59 UTC) it is advisable to fetch the charge at/after 00:00 UTC the day after the last retry day to be sure you get the last status.

-When a charge has reached its `due` date, the status of the charge will be `PROCESSING` until the charge is successful, for as long as the merchant has specified with `retryDays`.
+When a charge has reached its `due` date, the status of the charge will be `DUE` until the charge is successful, for as long as the merchant has specified with `retryDays`.

 **Important:** Vipps does not "leak" the customers' information about insufficient funds,